jmminch/advent-of-code/2023/day11/notes.md

 I'm actually a little disappointed in part 2...I was expecting something like the universe expanding while travelling between the galaxies, which may have gotten interesting.

+I made the change described above to count the expanding rows/columns by finding indexes into a list, but it's actually no faster than my first implementation interating through all the possible lines.
+That kind of surprises me.